greggbjensen/prdeploy/docs/getting-started/5-aws-configuration.md

 }
 ```

-2. Create the following IAM policy as `prdeploy-backend`:
+2. Create the following IAM policy as `prdeploy-backend` and associate it to the role:

 ```json
 {